-B. Approval to Use Moisture Gauges/Radioactive Sealed Sources
+B. Approval to Use Radioactive Sealed Sources

-An 'Approval to Use Radioactive Sealed Sources' is granted to an individual for the use of moisture gauges after the Radiation Safety Committee reviews and approves an Application for New Sealed Source Approval.
+An 'Approval to Use Radioactive Sealed Sources' is granted to an individual after the Radiation Safety Committee reviews and approves an Application for New Sealed Source Approval.
 The radionuclides that will be used, their activity, the protocols, the rooms where the material will be used and stored, and off-site locations must be specified in the application.